 Assistant Chapter Director

 Orie has been a TGA coach since January 2014 and assistant chapter director since September 2015.
-She is in charge of our after-school programs in the West Wayne area, working with coaches and our partners at individual schools, plus the various Parks and Recreation and Community Education departments.
+She is in charge of our after-school programs in Oakland County, working with coaches and our partners at individual schools, plus the various Parks and Recreation and Community Education departments.

-She also continues to run our Oakland County summer camps and spring and fall leagues at Somerset Park.
+She also runs our Oakland County summer camps and spring and fall leagues at Somerset Park.

 Orie grew up in Lake Odessa, between Lansing and Grand Rapids.
 She played golf, tennis and volleyball at Lakewood High School.
 She has been women’s club champion at three courses — Centennial Acres near her childhood home, Captain’s Club in Grand Blanc and most recently at Boulder Pointe in Oxford.
 In 2017 she scored her first hole-in-one and also shot a five-under-par 30 in her nine-hole league.
 So she’s obviously a top-flight golfer, but her real passion is sharing her love for the game with TGA kids.